isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-how-to-get-rid-of-fleas-in-carpet.markdown

 [with or without a host](https://pestpolicy.com/how-long-can-fleas-live-without-a-host/) .
 Wash thoroughly and dry them off at the highest setting.
 The fleas that are hidden in the items will get killed from the heat of the washer and dryer.

 In case you cant wash an item, properly vacuum it.
-Dont forget to vacuum the underside of the furniture.
-Remove the cushions from the upholstered furniture, wash and dry the covers at the highest setting and vacuum all of it.
+Dont forget to vacuum the underside of the furniture.Â Remove the cushions from the upholstered furniture, wash and dry the covers at the highest setting and vacuum all of it.

 Put in some extra effort and steam clean it  the heat helps to kill the fleas as at any stage of their life as they cant endure temperatures over 95 degrees Fahrenheit.
 The dormant flea pupae also wake up because of the heat, making it easier to kill them.